Hermenia by the Sea: Meet an Intrepid Lighthouse Keeper's Wife

 The kitchen was the center of the [lighthouse] home—the cookie jar was filled—and the teakettle simmered on the big wood range where a cozy fire was kept burning.

 Linda Borromeo is the author of Mystery Shores, a novel of secrets set along the misty islands of the Pacific Northwest.
 Each day, she enjoys learning something new about this beautiful area where she lives with her husband in Washington State.
-Linda enjoys hiking, reading, bird-watching and discovering more intriguing stories from history.
+Linda enjoys hiking, reading, bird-watching, and discovering intriguing stories from history.